The Masters Degree in History

 Option Two.
 Students complete two substantial research papers and pass an oral defense of these papers before a committee of three faculty members.
 For the purposes of this option, a research paper is defined as a paper of 25 pages or more, based on primary source research.

-Students completing the Thesis Option may enroll in a maximum of 10 Thesis Credits (HIST 503), usually in the winter and spring of their second year.
+Students completing the Thesis Option must enroll in a minimum of 9 Thesis Credits (HIST 503), usually in the winter and spring of their second year, and they must be enrolled in 3 Thesis Credits in the term they defend the thesis.
 Students choosing the Two-Paper Option may register for 5 credits of Research (HIST 601), usually in either winter or spring of their second year.